rust-lang/rust/book/src/development/defining_lints.md

 The first step in the journey of a new lint is the definition and registration of the lint in Clippy's codebase.
 We can use the Clippy dev tools to handle this step since setting up the lint involves some boilerplate code.

 #### Lint types

 A lint type is the category of items and expressions in which your lint focuses on.

-As of the writing of this documentation update, there are 12 groups (a.k.a. _types_) of lints besides the numerous standalone lints living under `clippy_lints/src/`:
+As of the writing of this documentation update, there are 12 _types_ of lints besides the numerous standalone lints living under `clippy_lints/src/`:

 - `cargo`
 - `casts`